ichung08/Portfolio/README.md

 # isaacchung.com

-My personal website, filled with my experiences, projects, and thoughts!
+My personal website, filled with my experiences, projects, and thoughts.

-I've been needing to create a personal website and learn react/JS - so I figured that my first react project would be this!
+I've been needing to create a personal website and learn react/JS - so I figured that this would be a great first project to accomplish both tasks!

 This site is built entirely with JS/HTML/CSS.